 Sit and watch the lightning and light shows and listen to the thunder with a glass of wine.

-The sculptures, which will be made out of recycled plastic bottles and single use plastic bags also reflect a growing concern about environmental issues.
+The sculptures, which have been made out of recycled plastic bottles and single use plastic bags, also reflect a growing concern about environmental issues.
 I want people to stop and think about the environment.
 Darwin looks so beautiful on the surface, but if we look closely there are issues that we need to address.
 I’m hoping that my artwork inspires people to realise that it is possible to make something beautiful out of what is often considered rubbish.

 I also love lights and when I had a look at what Bruce Munro had done I thought, ‘Wow, that’s really exciting’.
 There’s so much more to Darwin and having the chance to promote this place through art and engage the community in conversation is a real privilege.

 How long have you been a tactile artist?

 I completed an Honours degree in Textile Design (focusing on fine art textiles) in 1990, however I haven't always worked as an artist.
 Initially, I worked in a drug and alcohol rehab in the UK, setting up and running an art and craft workshop.
 After this I qualified as a teacher and taught both Art and Special Education.
 I also qualified as an Art Therapist in 2012.
 I’ve previously had work exhibitions but it’s only this year that I have drastically reduced my teaching hours to enable me to concentrate on my artwork.
 Some of my favourite mediums to work with are recycled items as well as acrylic, silk, felt and resin incorporating them together with a range of techniques including free motion embroidery and burning.

 What prompted you to take up the technique of burning?